The Web address of this article is

 relationship.
 This does not excuse them from owning responsibility for the

-hurtful effects of their behaviors on themselves, family members, and
+hurtful effects of their behavior on themselves, family members, and

 others.